 OUMS aims to encourage mass participation in music.
 As well as co-ordinating many auditioned ensembles, including the flagship Oxford University Orchestra, the society runs two non-auditioning ensembles – the Chorus and the University Brass Band.
 In addition, OUMS is looking to play a big part in improving and increasing the provision of college music so that everyone, whatever their skill, can get involved.

 OUMS also aims to be the hub of music for anyone in Oxford.
-It already provides a weekly events newsletter during term time to all its registered members (visit Get Involved to be added to this mailing list) as well as now providing lists of players, teachers and music libraries on this website.
+As well as orchestrating the majority of Oxford’s student concerts, we also provide a weekly events newsletter during term time to all our registered members (visit Get Involved to be added to this mailing list).

 Who makes up OUMS?